 When structuring acquisition finance deals or refinancing previous acquisition finance deals, it is important to bear in mind that neither SLs nor sociedades anónimas (SAs, which are the most common form of big Spanish corporations) may secure or guarantee, or participate, help or render any sort of financial assistance for the acquisition of their own shares or quotas, or those of their parent companies.
 Furthermore, SLs may not secure or guarantee, or participate, help or render any sort of financial assistance for the purchase of the shares or quotas of any company within their group.
-Any security interest or guarantee that constitutes unlawful financial assistance may raise civil liability issues for the directors and, potentially, may be a criminal offence.
+Any security interest or guarantee that constitutes unlawful financial assistance in accordance with the foregoing rules is null and void.
+Additionally, financial assistance may raise civil liability issues for the directors and, potentially, may be a criminal offence.

-Unlike English law, Spanish law does not regulate a whitewash procedure and, therefore, in the past the traditional way to avoid financial assistance was the 'forward merger' between the bidco and the target, which should be backed by a valid economic reason for the merger to benefit from an advantageous tax regime.^[20] Royal Decree-Law 5/2023 of 28 June, which approved a new regime on structural modifications, maintains the specific regulation to leveraged mergers consisting of a merger between two or more companies where any of them has incurred debt in the three years prior to the merger to acquire control of any of the other companies involved in the merger or to acquire assets of any of the other companies involved in the merger that are essential for normal operation or are significant for the equity value of the company.
-In this scenario, the following rules apply:
+Unlike English law, Spanish law does not regulate a whitewash procedure and, therefore, in the past the traditional way to avoid financial assistance was the 'forward merger' between the bidco and the target, which should be backed by a valid economic reason for the merger to benefit from an advantageous tax regime.^[19] Royal Decree-Law 5/2023 of 28 June, which approved a new regime on structural modifications, maintains the specific regulation to leveraged mergers consisting of a merger between two or more companies where any of them has incurred debt in the three years prior to the merger to acquire control of any of the other companies involved in the merger or to acquire assets of any of the other companies involved in the scenario, the following rules apply: